massachusetts car insurance

 Massachusetts bans certain pricing factors

-These factors cannot be used by companies to calculate your car insurance premium:
+Some of the factors that cannot be used by car insurance companies to calculate your premium are:

 - Credit score